ael-maalem/abdennacerelmaalem.github.io/_posts/2020-07-05-spring-bean-scopes-and-autowiring.md

    5. **Global**:

       Return a single bean per application.
-So once to access it, it’s alive for the duration of that application, not just my visit to that application.
+So once to access it, it’s alive for the duration of that application.

    >The three last scopes: Session,Request and Global will be introduced in the future blog when we talk about Spring MVC.